scaleoutsean/awesome-solidfire/README.md

 Q: Does SolidFire work with my Kubernetes?

-A: If Trident works, SolidFIre works too.
-Some known supported distros are listed [here](https://netapp-trident.readthedocs.io/en/latest/support/requirements.html#supported-frontends-orchestrators) but other CSI-compatible distros should work as well (for example Rancher does).
+A: If Trident works with it, SolidFire can too.
+Some K8s distributions known to work are listed [here](https://netapp-trident.readthedocs.io/en/latest/support/requirements.html#supported-frontends-orchestrators) but other CSI-compatible distros should work as well (for example Rancher).
 I recommend to check out Trident [issues](https://github.com/NetApp/trident/issues) as well to see if there's anything that you care about.
 Note that issues and requirements change between releases, so sometimes you may be better off with an older release in which case you shuold check supported requirements for older Trident releases.

 ### Workloads

 Q: Should I use SolidFire with (or for) ...

 A: It depends.
 At the highest level of abstraction SolidFire is suitable for 95% of apps people virtualize or containerize on on-premises x86_64 infrastructure.
-If you think you're a one percenter, you may want to discuss it with a SolidFire or Cloud Infrastructure architect.
-NetApp HCI may be able to accommodate even extreme workloads if you offload some data processing to external NFS or iSCSI storage such as NetApp AFF or E-Series.
+If you think you're a "one percenter", you may want to discuss your requirements with a NetApp SolidFire or Cloud Infrastructure architect.
+NetApp HCI may be able to accommodate even extreme workloads if data processing to external NFS or iSCSI storage such as NetApp AFF or E-Series.
+Some HCI vendors force such storage workloads on their HCI storage which doesn't work well (or sort-of-works, but at a much higher price).

 Q: Is NetApp HCI suitable for AI, Hadoop, Splunk and similar "heavy" workloads?

-A: For some applications from that stack (such as databases) it is, but for HDFS you may consider connecting compute nodes ONTAP hardware (see [NIPAM](https://pypi.org/project/netapp-ontap/)) or E-Series (Raw Device Mapping to iSCSI, formatted with HDFS or [BeeGFS](https://blog.netapp.com/solution-support-for-beegfs-and-e-series/), for example)
+A: For some applications from that stack (such as databases) it is, but for HDFS you may consider connecting compute nodes to ONTAP hardware (see [NIPAM](https://pypi.org/project/netapp-ontap/)) or E-Series (Raw Device Mapping to iSCSI, formatted with HDFS or [BeeGFS](https://blog.netapp.com/solution-support-for-beegfs-and-e-series/), for example)

 ### Storage Services